Video of the EUSPEC 2018

 Next year, from the 02.-05.April 2024, the next iteration of the EUSPEC will take place in Munich Germany!

-The rulebook is being created and will be available soon.
-But you can already register for the competition below!
+The rulebook is now available above and you can register for the competition below!

 Stay tuned and check this website for further updates!